When did Richard Strauss write Four Last Songs?

 The closing months of the war had seen him produce his haunting Metamorphosen for string orchestra, followed soon after by his Oboe Concerto.
 And then, in early 1948 and on the bidding of his son Franz, he set to work on what today has become known as his Four Last Songs.

-In 1947, Strauss had copied a poem by Eichendorff into his diary – Im Abendrot (In the sunset) would provide the text for the first of what he had initially intended to be a cycle of five songs, its depiction of an old couple asking ‘How tired we are of travelling – is this perchance death?’ doubtless resonating with him in his current circumstances.
+In 1947, Strauss had copied a poem by Eichendorff into his diary – Im Abendrot (In the sunset) would provide the text for the first of what he had initially intended to be a cycle of five songs.
+Its depiction of an old couple asking ‘How tired we are of travelling – is this perchance death?’ doubtless resonated with him in his current circumstances.
 The following three songs all set poems by Hermann Hesse: Frühling (Spring); Beim Schlafengehen (Going to Sleep); and finally September, completed on 20 September 1948.

 Strauss would have less than a year left to live after completing this final, autumnal masterpiece.
 In May 1949, he and Pauline were at last able to return home from Montreux to Garmisch, allowing to him to live out his final months in his beloved home.
 A complete pardon by the de-Nazification tribune had, in the meantime, also provided some measure of comfort.